Rawwadid dynasty: Origin

+Rawadid emirate of Adharbayjan

-The earliest form of the name is written "Rewend" in the Sharafnameh.
-According to Kasravi, Rawwadids conquered the lands of the Musafirid ruler Ibrahim I ibn Marzuban I, in Adharbayjan in 979.
+According to Kasravi, Rawadids conquered the lands of the Musafirid ruler Ibrahim I ibn Marzuban I, in Adharbayjan in 979.
 Abu Mansur Wahsudan (1019-1054) is the best known Rawwadid ruler, and he is mentioned by Ibn Athir.
 According to Ahmad Kasravi, sixty panegyric qasidas of the poet Qatran Tabrizi (11th century) dedicated to Wahsudan have been preserved.
 After the Oghuz revolt against Mahmud Ghaznavi (998-1030) in Khorasan in 1028, about 2,000 Oghuz families fled to the West.
 Wahsudan protected and allowed some of them to settle in the territory of the Rawwadis.
 He gave them land and made them vassals, intending to use them in the wars against the Byzantine Empire.
 The regions of Tabriz, Maragha and the strongholds of Sahand mountain were in his possession.
 In 1029, he helped the Hadhbani Kurds in Maragha to defeat the invading Oghuz Turkish tribes.

 According to Ibn Athir, Wahsudan formed a marriage alliance with the first group of Oghuz Turks reached Adharbayjan to act against his enemies.
 This alliance stimulated animosity of the Shaddadid ruler Abu’l-Ḥasan Laškari.
 Another group of Turks arrived in Adharbayjan in 1037–1038.
 After they looted Maragha, Wahsudan and his nephew Abu’l-Hayjā put aside their problems and joined forces against the Ghuzz Turks.
 Turks were dispelled to Rayy, Isfahan, and Hamadan.
 A group of Turks remained in Urmiya.
 Wahsudan invited their leaders to a dinner and slaughtered them in 1040–1041.

 Qatran mentioned about several battles between Wahsudan and a group of a Ghuzz reached Adharbayjan in 1041–1042.
 An intense battle in the desert of Sarāb resulted in the Rawwadids’ defeat on the Turks.